mms29/MDTools-old/README.md

 ## Installation:
 *See https://www.r-ccs.riken.jp/labs/cbrt/installation/ for installation requirements*

 Clone the NMMD repository to `/path/to/NMMD`.
-The repository contains a modified version of GENESIS 1.4.0 to perform NMMD and NMA analysis program called ElNemo.
+The repository contains a modified version of GENESIS 1.4.0 to perform NMMD and a NMA program called ElNemo.
 To build GENESIS :
 ```
 cd /path/to/NMMD